-When your Claims are filed via a Clearinghouse:
+When your claims are filed via a clearinghouse:

-• You should receive a 999 acknowledgement from your clearinghouse.

-- You should also receive 277CA response file with initial status of the Claims from your clearinghouse - You should contact your local clearinghouse representative if you experience any problems with your transmission
+- You should receive a 999 acknowledgement from your clearinghouse. - You should also receive 277CA response file with initial status of the Claims from your clearinghouse - You should refer to the Molina Companion Guide for information on the response format and messages. - You should contact your local clearinghouse representative if you experience any problems with your transmission